DylanPJackson/advent_of_code_2019/README.md

 programming experience already.
 So hopefully, I'll be able to learn R at a quick enough pace to keep up with the diffferent concepts presented in each day's puzzle.

+Since this is my first time working with the language and I am starting from behind, these solutions will probably not be elegant / efficient by any means.
+What I do to solve each problem is that I use the R interpreter to mess around with new ideas and get comfortable with new features of R. Once I find something that works, I'll copy over my solution to a .R file and document it so that I can share it here.